 If you don’t own or know an Am Staff or a Pitbull, then a great way to see them in action is on Instagram.
 Wesley is a Pitbull has over 97K followers who have joined him on his journey, from being homeless to tackling his stranger fear aggression, to being a snuggle bug with his family and other dog friends.
 Nala is an Am Staff who also shares her doggy life, and she is equally as cute!

-Both the Am Staff and the Pitbull are similar in their exercise needs, they are both medium energy dogs who require up to 60 minutes of exercise a day.
-Being the more athletic version, the Pitbull would enjoy slightly more exercise, whereas the Am Staff is more partial to an afternoon nap.
+Both the Am Staff and the Pitbull are similar in their exercise needs.
+They are both high energy dogs who require up to 60 minutes of exercise a day.
+Being the more athletic version, the Pitbull would enjoy slightly more exercise.
+Am Staffs are more partial to an afternoon nap.

-However, they both have a lot of energy that needs to be expelled, and the best way to do this with these guys is to play interactive games with them such as fetch or agility courses.
+However, they both have a lot of energy that needs to be expelled.
+The best way to do this with these breeds is to play interactive games with them such as fetch or agility courses.
 Although they are only medium energy dogs, they require a lot of mental stimulation to prevent them from becoming bored and destructive.

 Again, the Am Staff and the Pitbull are almost identical here.
 They need early socialization to avoid any guarding tendencies, and to minimize fear aggression with other dogs or animals.
 Many owners say that their Am Staff and Pitbull are great with other dogs in the local dog park, but this is entirely down to their training.